jybsuper/jybsuper.github.io/_posts/2025-07-07-multiturn_forward_pass_cont.md

 - **Optimized kernels**: Even with custom masks, these implementations leverage efficient attention kernels
 - **Minimal overhead**: The mask construction cost is negligible compared to the forward pass savings

-The similar performance between SDPA (3.2×) and Flex (2.6×) suggests that for moderate sequence lengths, the choice between them may depend more on implementation constraints than raw performance.
+The similar performance between SDPA (3.2×) and Flex (2.7×) suggests that for moderate sequence lengths, the choice between them may depend more on implementation constraints than raw performance.

+#### 3. Sequence Packing: A Middle Ground

+The new sequence packing approach achieved a **2.3× speedup** with **36% memory savings**:
+- **Efficient batching**: Eliminates padding waste through sequence concatenation
+- **Flash Attention integration**: Leverages `flash_attn_varlen_func` for optimal performance
+- **Good accuracy**: Maintains 99.56% top-1 match rate, comparable to other correct methods
+- **Limited scalability**: Each turn requires creating the full conversation history up to that point, causing significant repetition of chat history - leading to O(n²) total token processing.
+This makes it much less scalable than 2D custom masks, which can share computation across turns

-#### 3. Numerical Accuracy: All Methods Within Acceptable Bounds
+#### 4. Numerical Accuracy: All Methods Within Acceptable Bounds

 The accuracy comparison shows that all correct methods maintain high fidelity:
 - **KV Cache**: Best numerical accuracy with KL divergence of 0.208, reflecting near-identical computation paths